Shenhav-and-Korem-labs/SCRuB/README.md

 ### As input, *SCRuB* takes arguments:

- _data_ - An ( n_samples + n_controls ) x n_taxa count matrix
+ _data_ - An ( n_samples + n_controls ) x n_taxa count matrix.

  _is_control_ - A  (n_samples+n_controls) length boolean vector, indicating which rows of the data matrix correspond to controls, each representing  contamination community to be removed from the non-control samples.

 (optional) _well_dist_ - An ( n_samples + n_controls ) x ( n_samples + n_controls ) distance matrix, summarizing the pairwise distance between each sample.
 Both the row names and column names of _well_dist_ must correspond to the row names of the _data_ matrix.
 See our <a href="https://korem-lab.github.io/SCRuB/tutorial.html">tutorial</a> for a demonstration of how to create this input, using Euclidean distance.

 (optional) _dist_threshold_ float - Determines the maximum distance between samples and controls which SCRuB determines as potential sources of well leakage.
-Default of 1.5
+Default of 1.5.

 (optional) a_init_ float \in (0,1) - The prior assumption representing (1 - level of well leakage into each control).
 Default is 0.99, i.e. 1% of reads in controls are the result of leakge.

 (optional) _print_loglikelihood_ Boolean, TRUE of FALSE.
-Determines if SCRuB should print the calculated log-likelihood during each iteration
+Determines if SCRuB should print the calculated log-likelihood during each iteration.

 #### As output, *SCRuB* returns a list containing:

- decontaminated_samples - a n_samples x n_taxa count matrix, representing the decontaminated samples
+ decontaminated_samples - a n_samples x n_taxa count matrix, representing the decontaminated samples.

  p - The fitted p parameter, as described in SCRuB's methods.
 An n_sample vector representing the estimate proportion of each observe sample that was not contamination.
-A dataset that had no contamination would have a p of 1s, while a dataset of entirely contamination would have a p of 0
+A dataset that had no contamination would have a p of 1s, while a dataset of entirely contamination would have a p of 0.

  alpha - The fitted \alpha parameter, as described in SCRuB's methods.
 An n_control x ( n_sample + 1 ) matrix, representing the estimated contribution of the contaminant and each sample to each control, where the (n_sample + 1)th column represents the contribution from the contamination to the control.
-Each row of alpha sums to 1, with each entry of the (n_sample + 1)th  column being 1 means there is zero estimated well leakage, while entries close to zero would indicate there is a high level of well leakage
+Each row of alpha sums to 1, with each entry of the (n_sample + 1)th  column being 1 means there is zero estimated well leakage, while entries close to zero would indicate there is a high level of well leakage.

 gamma - the $\gamma$ parameter described in SCRuB's methods.
 An n_taxa vector representing the estimated relative abundance of the contamination community loglikelihood - float.
 The log-likelihood of the inputted dataset based on SCRuB's fitted parameters.